 Major Exploration Fairs are held once a year and students are encouraged to meet faculty from every TROY major and minor and discuss with them careers related to their program.

-Students are taught to wear professional attire to interviews and provided with several opportunities to visit the Career Closet for gently used, free professional clothing items.
+Students are given guidance on wearing professional attire to interviews and provided with opportunities to visit the Career Closet for gently used, free professional clothing items.

 Prospective students can use Career Coach to explore careers that are associated with Troy University majors and programs.
 Get started by taking the assessment and viewing the majors and programs that match your strengths and career interests.
 You will also be able to compare different career options and gain insight into salaries, required education, and employment trends.
 Click the picture above to create an account and get started.

-Current students use your Trojan Pass credentials to log into the Career Services' internal site to view how we can serve you today!
+Current students: use your Trojan Pass credentials to log into the Career Services' internal site to see how we can serve you today!

 Employers are an essential connection for students at Troy University in their career journey.
 Begin recruiting our outstanding students and graduates for your company by joining our Handshake employer network below.
 The many services offered include: top talent referrals, social media and email campaigns to promote jobs and internships, career fairs and networking mixers, on campus interviewing, and more.